Introduction to 4 LinkedIn Hacks

 - Incorporating white space

 If these or any of the other strategies we have mentioned are not something you wish to wrap your head around, keep in mind that you do not have to DIY your LinkedIn profile.
-You can take advantage of our professional resume services that include LinkedIn optimization and guidance as well as headshots, interview training, and much more.
+You can take advantage of our professional resume services that include LinkedIn optimization and guidance as well as interview training and much more.

 Now You Know About Some of the Best LinkedIn Hacks